ishaigor/alexa-skill-demo/README.md

 3. Skip the blueprint
 4. Name the Lambda Function "Goole-Birthday-Reminder-Example-Skill".
 5. Select the runtime as Node.js
-6. Go to the the src directory, select all files and then create a zip file, make sure the zip file does not contain the src directory itself, otherwise Lambda function will not work.
-7. Select Code entry type as "Upload a .ZIP file" and then upload the .zip file to the Lambda
+7. Select Code entry type as "Upload a .ZIP file" and then upload the bin/demo.zip file to the Lambda
 8. Keep the Handler as index.handler (this refers to the main js file in the zip).
 9. Create a basic execution role and click create.
 10. Leave the Advanced settings as the defaults.